The Best Air Fryer Chicken Drumsticks

 The drumstick is a dark meat portion of the chicken that is connected to the thigh.
 It’s usually sold bone-in and skin-on.
 They have tons of flavor and are relatively inexpensive!

 Yes, you can start with frozen chicken in the air fryer, but be aware that cooking times will be long and the results might not be exactly the same.
-Make sure to use a good food thermometer to make sure you chicken is fully cooked before serving.
+Make sure to use a good food thermometer to make sure your chicken is fully cooked before serving.

-More Air Fryer recipes
+More Air Fryer Recipes

 I love using my air fryer for crispy “fried” food, without the extra added calories of oil.
 Try: